apache/parquet-java/parquet-hadoop/README.md

 **Property:** `parquet.bloom.filter.enabled`
 **Description:** Whether to enable writing bloom filter.
-If it is true, the bloom filter will be enable for all columns.
+If it is true, the bloom filter will be enabled for all columns.
 If it is false, it will be disabled for all columns.
 It is also possible to enable it for some columns by specifying the column name within the property followed by #.
 **Default value:** `false`
 **Example:**